PacketFabric/packetfabric-api-examples/docs/introduction/authmethods.rst

 --------------

 This method requires that you have generated an API key with appropriate permissions prior to use.
-The API Secret is utilized on each call to create a hash value of the query string.
+The API secret is utilized on each call to create a hash value of the query string.

 **Note**: Using the API Key and hash will not log you out of the portal if you